smartrus/certified-jenkins-engineer-study-guide/certified-jenkins-engineer.md

 _E.
 One-Shot Build Architecture_

-_5. In a Cluster Operations Job, which THREE of the following steps can be applied to a Client Master only?_
+5. In a Cluster Operations Job, which THREE of the following steps can be applied to a Client Master only?

 _A.
 Install Jenkins_